-When I run Business Process Manager JDBC XA transactions against Microsoft SQL Server 2008 on a Windows Server 2008 cluster, why do I run into an issue with the Microsoft Distributed Transaction Coordinator (MS DTC)?
+When running IBM Business Process Manager JDBC XA transactions against Microsoft SQL Server 2008 on a Windows Server 2008 cluster, an issue occurs with the Microsoft Distributed Transaction Coordinator (MS DTC).

 You might see an error similar to the following text in the SystemOut.log file: